Quick start

 Summary and next steps

-In this example, we have taken a simple prompt for math problems and optimized it for Llama 3.1 8b and Llama 3.1 70b.
+In this example, we adapted a RAG workflow on the HotpotQA dataset to work optimally on GPT-5 Mini and Gemini 2.5 Flash.
 You can monitor job progress and review all your adaptation jobs, performance metrics, and optimized prompts in your Not Diamond dashboard.

 Below are some additional resources for building a stronger foundation with prompt adaptation:

-- Classification example - Tutorial with real datasets
+- Classification example - Tutorial for classification tasks

 - Evaluation Metrics - Learn about available metrics and custom options